 Gentamicin belongs to the family of medications called antibiotics.
 It is used to treat infections of the skin caused by certain bacteria.
-It is applied directly to the affected area, and works by blocking the metabolism of the bacteria, which
+It is applied directly to the affected area, and works by blocking the metabolism of the bacteria, which kills them.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 As well, some forms of this medication may not be used for all of the conditions discussed here.
 If you have not discussed this with your doctor or are not sure why you are using this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

 ratio-Gentamicin is no longer being manufactured for sale in Canada and is no longer available under any brand names.
 This article is being kept available for reference purposes only.
 If you are using this medication, speak with your doctor or pharmacist for information about your treatment options.